 |UMMD's bed leveling scheme (and the rest of the construction) is so stable I can transport the printer laying on its back in my car and take it out and stand it up and start printing without any adjustments.|

 All three printer examples above have 300 mm x 300mm bed plates.
 The first two are 1/4" thick, the third one is 8mm thick.
 All are flat enough for edge to edge printing in 200 um layers.
 I can't say how big the bed can get and still be rigid enough to stay flat enough to print on with only 3 screws supporting it.
 That will depend on the thicknesses of the bed plate and the first print layer.
-Larger printers are typically used to print larger objects in thicker layers, and thicker layers are more tolerant of variations in flatness, so I suspect that 3 point leveling can be used to go quite a bit larger than 300 mm square.
+Larger printers are typically used to print larger objects in thicker layers, and thicker layers are more tolerant of variations in flatness, so I suspect that 3 point leveling can be used to go quite a bit larger than 300 mm square, unless you're trying to print a 50 um first layer.
 Guide rail sag is likely to be more of a problem than bed flatness.

 In summary, 4 point leveling bends either the bed plate or support plate or both, which can be very hard to print on.
 Autoleveling can compensate for that and get the prints to stick.
 3 point leveling and solid construction eliminates the need for autoleveling or even releveling.
 The only fix for tilted axes is to prevent them from tilting through good design (one motor driving both screws) or check and realign them frequently.
 Autoleveling does not and cannot compensate for tilted axes.